harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -   Pieces themselves will begin life in a 4x4 grid, and remain that way until they get fixed to the board.
     -   This lets us implement rotation, collision detection and bounds checks on falling pieces by stepping forward (either by rotating, by translation or by gravity), looking for overlap, and simply rejecting the new game state if we have overlapping blocks.
 -   We&rsquo;ll build logic to move the game forward one &ldquo;step&rdquo; (apply gravity, fix blocks when they hit bottom, delete full rows, update the score, etc.)
+-   We&rsquo;ll finally implement a simple bot that looks a few blocks ahead and optimises for keeping the grid as low as possible.
--   Eventually, we&rsquo;ll have three threads running:
+-   Later, when I revisit this post to include human input, we&rsquo;ll have a playable game with three threads running:
     -   One to progress the game state
     -   One to draw the game to the screen
     -   One to accept user input and act on it
--   We&rsquo;ll finally implement a simple bot that looks a few blocks ahead and optimises for keeping the grid as low as possible.

-<a id="orgd78dae4"></a>
+<a id="orgeb6c29a"></a>

 # Imports and Dependencies